gedcom7code/xto7/README.md

 # Status

-The code in `xto70.js` captures over 90% of the content in a few example JSON experts from Family Tree.
+The code in `xto70.js` captures over 90% of the content in a few example JSON exports from Family Tree.
 For those example files, the GEDCOM it produces does validate with <http://ged-inline.elasticbeanstalk.com/>.

 The approach used so far has been focused on getting something working quickly.